elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/2022/02/what-is-blockchain-technology-and-how-does-it-work.md

 - Web 3.0
 - Javascript
 - Solidity
-description: Everything you need to know about the basics of Ethereum, blockchain technology, and smart contracts with a bit of Solidity.
+Description: Everything you need to know about the basics of Ethereum, blockchain technology, and smart contracts with a bit of Solidity.
 draft: false
 ---